bitFez/PythonBeginnersWorkbook/manuscript/13_Comparative Operators 3 - More If Statements.md

 <tr>
 <td>

-Write a programme to check if someone's name is John, George, Ringo or Paul.
+Write a programme to check if a user goes by the name of either John, George, Ringo or Paul.
 If one of those names is True, Python should say:

 > `>"Hey that’s the name of a Beatle!"`